PART I – The Announcement

 Schechter also had several people tell her that they felt like she had been used by Phylos.
 “After enough people say that, you can’t just ignore it,” she said.
 “You can’t just say, ‘Oh, whatever, you’re just being paranoid.’
 And there’s only so many times that you can respond to something like, ‘Open Cannabis Project is covering up for Phylos,’ before you’re like, ‘Okay, what is going on?
 What I thought were conspiracy theories aren’t going away?
 Why?
 What’s the deal?’”

-only respond, “I don’t know.
+She also had people whisper in her ear, “I’ll bet Mowgli’s getting patents.”
+She could only respond, “I don’t know.
 I don’t talk to him that often and I’m not privy to what goes on at Phylos.”

 The patent truth

 “I was at MJBizCon and Peter [Cervieri] from Future Cannabis Project was doing interviews at the booth and asked me to do one,” said Schechter.
 “I was paired with someone and a question was asked about who some of the people are who are doing gnarly patents.
 I would probably change my answer now, but I named a couple of companies.

 “After the panel ended,” she added, “Peter said to me, ‘You know, you should really talk to Mowgli about that.’
 I said, ‘What do you mean?’
 I couldn’t really tell if he was joking or not, but he said, ‘Well, we should just get Mowgli on camera and ask him what he’s doing with patents.’
 ‘I was like, that’s a lot, but okay, I’ll ask him.

 “So, later that night I found Mowgli and asked him, ‘Are you planning on getting patents for plants?’
 And he looked at me and said, ‘Yes, we are.’